dccuchile/wefe/doc/about.rst

 derived automatically from language corpora contain human-like biases.
 This metric receives two sets :math:`T_1` and :math:`T_2` of target words, and two sets :math:`A_1` and :math:`A_2` of attribute words.
-Its objective is to quantify the strength of association of both pair of sets through a permutation test.
+Its objective is to quantify the strength of association of both pairs of sets through a permutation test.
 It also contains a variant, WEAT Effect Size.
 This variant represents a normalized measure that quantifies how far apart the two distributions of